mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/folder-and-file-structure.md

 ---
-title: "Folder and File Structure"
+title: "Folder and file structure"
 date: 2018-12-04T11:35:32-04:00
 weight: 2
-subsection: End-to-End Testing
 ---

 The folder structure is mostly based on the [Cypress scaffold](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure) which was created on initial run.
 Folders and files are: